 Discussing different types of APIs, alongside protocols and standards, such as Open APIs, Internal APIs, Partner APIs, Composite APIs, RESTFUL, JSON-RPC, XML-RPC, and SOAP.
 APIs (application programming interfaces) come in many forms.

-What is API in pharmacy?
+What is API give example?

 An Application Programming Interface (API) is a tool set that programmers can use in helping them create software. … An example is the Apple (iOS) API that’s used to detect touchscreen interactions.
 APIs are tools.
 They allow you as a programmer to deliver solid solutions fairly rapidly.

 What is REST API and how it works?

 A REST API works in a similar way. … It stands for “Representational State Transfer”.
 It is a set of rules that developers follow when they create their API.
 One of these rules states that you should be able to get a piece of data (called a resource) when you link to a specific URL.

 What is difference between REST API and RESTful API?